VISUALIZING ECONOMIC SYSTEMS 6-7

 • The first picture is of two people engaged in an activity.
 The name of the country or event should be written at the bottom of the photo.
 One of the people should be circled so you can pair up the students to act out the scene later.

-• The second picture is of a prominent figure who played a key role in a specific event related to World War II, such as the attack on Pearl Harbor, Iwo Jima, D-Day, VE and VJ Days, and the Holocaust.
+• The second picture is of a prominent figure who played a key role in a specific event related to the American Civil War, such as the Battle of Gettysburg.

 • The photo should be titled with the reference to the event.